TUW-GEO/ecmwf_models/README.rst

     pip install ecmwf_models

-To create a full development environment with conda, the environment.yml file in this repository can be used.
+To create a full development environment with conda, the `yml` files inside the folder `environment/` in this repository can be used.
+Both environements should work.
+The file `latest` should install the newest version of most dependencies.
+The file `pinned` is a fallback option and should always work.

 .. code::

     git clone git@github.com:TUW-GEO/ecmwf_models.git ecmwf_models
     cd ecmwf_models
-    conda create -n ecmwf-models python=3.6 # or any other supported version source activate ecmwf-models
-    conda env update -f environment.yml
+    conda env create -f environment/latest.yml
+    source activate ecmwf-models
     python setup.py develop

-This script should work on Linux or OSX and uses the ``environment.yml`` file included in this repository.

 Supported Products
 ==================